 The short of it?
 The meniscus figures out how to heal itself if it can.
 Even in the areas that are typically believed unhealable because of lack of blood flow to that area.

 Stem cell numbers?
-What is even more fascinating is that the meniscus signals for more stem cells from the knee capsule to come to the injured area.
-For those people asking about stem cell numbers that are harvested for treatment, you won’t get an answer from the meniscus because it is mobilizing the stem cells already in the knee.
-Sometimes the meniscus only needs little spark, an injection of own stem cells to facilitate an abundant healing.
+What could be considered even more fascinating is that the meniscus signals for more stem cells from the knee capsule to come to the injured area.
+For those people asking about stem cell numbers that are harvested for treatment, the meniscus is mobilizing the stem cells already in the knee to the site of the its injury.

-The meniscus and cartilage are trying to heal each other
+The meniscus and cartilage are always trying to heal each other

 In past articles I have written extensively about how stem cells change the environment of diseased joints to healing.
 Research like that above confirms that when one part of the knee is repairing, the entire knee is repairing.
-This change of environment is something a surgery cannot offer.
+This change of environment is something a surgery is not expected to offer.

 What are realistic expectations that stem cell therapy can help your meniscus related knee problems?

 Researchers at the Osaka University Graduate School of Medicine in Japan teamed with the Mayo Clinic to release a January 2020 (6) paper outlining the current research on stem cell therapy for meniscus repair.
 In this study they wrote: